When it comes to blogging, you’ve probably heard that “writing skills for bloggers are essential”. Everybody says that but what does it actually mean?

 Of course, when sharing professional expertise on a subject, it is sometimes challenging to use simple language.

 Here’s what you can do to know how readable the text is.
 You can ask your friend or relative that does not know this topic to read the text.
 After that ask them to explain the concept back to you or tell what they’ve remembered from it.
-If they cannot describe it – you need to rewrite.
+If they cannot describe it – you need to update your blog and rewrite it.
 It is not comprehensive enough.

 To make a topic more graspable add visuals.
 Here the graphs and charts come in handy!